Lubbock metropolitan area

 The Lubbock metropolitan area is a metropolitan statistical area (MSA) in the South Plains region of West Texas, United States, that covers three counties – Crosby, Lubbock, and Lynn.
 As of the 2010 census, the Lubbock MSA had a population of 290,805, though a 2019 estimate placed the population at 322,257, which ranks it the 157th-most populated MSA in the United States.
-It is also part of the larger Lubbock-Plainview-Levelland combined statistical area.
+It is also part of the larger Lubbock–Plainview combined statistical area.